morgendagen/riden-dongle/README.md

-# **Work in progress, not fully ready yet**

-Status: VXI-11 and raw socket servers are functional and seem robust.

-TODO:

-* error feedback in VXI-11

 # Riden Dongle - A Multi-Protocol Firmware for the Riden WiFi Module

 This is an alternative firmware for the Riden WiFi module that